longcuxit/react-sweet-context/README.md

-# React Lite Store
+# React SweetContext

 A lightweight, performant state management solution for React applications built with Bun and TypeScript.

 ## Overview

-React Lite Store provides an efficient, minimal implementation of the store pattern for React applications.
+React SweetContext provides an efficient, minimal implementation of the store pattern for React applications.
 Designed to be lightweight and performant, it offers:

 - **Immutable state management** with automatic equality checking
 - **Context-based store access** for components